 16. The Mushroom Cookbook: A Guide to Edible Wild, Cultivated Mushrooms And Recipes

-The Mushroom Cookbook is a great reference to figure out different ways to use these unique and exciting mushrooms.
+The Mushroom Cookbook is an excellent reference for different ways to use these unique and exciting mushrooms.
 There’s a lot of information out there on how to cook mushrooms.
 If you get some more unique mushrooms or wild ones, what will you do with them?

-The Mushroom Cookbook has many different ideas and recipes you can use and find ways to get these mushrooms into your life deliciously.
-So if you’re looking for different ways to use some of the unique and delicious mushrooms, the book is a good reference.
+The Mushroom Cookbook has many different ideas and recipes you can use and find delicious ways to get these mushrooms into your life.
+So, if you’re looking for different ways to use some of the unique and delicious mushrooms, the book is a good reference.

 Author: Michael Hyams